GraceXu182/gracexu182.github.io/README.md

 * 9/28/2022, I will present our recent accepted TNNLS paper on "Dynamic graph representation learning with uncertainty quantification" in the [SIAM Conference on Mathematics of Data Science](https://www.siam.org/conferences/cm/conference/mds22) (San Diego, CA, USA).

-* 8/28/2022,  I will give an oral presentation on our recent work "Hyperbolic graph embedding of magnetoencephalography brain networks to study brain alterations in patients with subjective cognitive decline" in the 22nd [BIOMAG](https://biomag2020.org/) Conference (University of Birmingham, Birmingham, UK).

 ## Selected Publications (* Co-first author)

 ### _List of all publications at_ [_Google Scholar_](https://scholar.google.com/citations?user=Ok1giekAAAAJ&hl=en)